 Thieves and criminals of every description will be dealt with by the Fascisti.
 The traditional system of investigation is replaced by a more up-to-date procedure: for instance torture.
-Either confess or have your bones and limbs broken by the servants of justice.
+Either conless or have your bones and timbs broken by the servants of justice.
 Recently the whole of Rome was thrown into a state of excitement by the kidnapping of a child.
-The Fascisti declared that they would find the kidnappers immediately.
+The Fascisti declared that they would find the kidnappers mediately.
 Nobody had any idea who these were.
 Meanwhile some suspec s had been arrested, and several of them admitted their guilt under the influence of Fascist brute force.
-The child has not everything, and keep an eye on the enemies of the fatherland.
+The child has not been found, but justice has been done.

+An efficient government must be well informed of everything, and keep an eye on the enemies of the fatherland.
 In Milan the Fascist election committee considered it necessary to carry out a political control of the inhabitants.
 The committee did not apply to the chief of police for this purpose, but to the landfords, who are close friends of the Fascisti, as the latter have done away with the state limitations to rents.

-Every landlord received a question form in which he had to

-fill in all particulars regarding his tenants, including their poliexistence.
+Every landlord received a question form in which he had to fill in all particulars regarding his tenants, including their polifical positions.
+These were quite innovations.

+There is also the censor for letters and newspapers.
+Officially this control does not exist.
+The government denies its existence.
 The sole communist paper, the Lavoratore in Trieste, published the truth regarding the mutiny of the Royal Guards.